commandplaneio/copl/README.md

 # The Ultimate Workflow Tool for Remote Preview and Developer Environments

-The public release page of copl.

-Check the web site for more [info](https://beta.commandplane.io).
+This is the public releases page of copl.
+Check [the web site](https://beta.commandplane.io) for more info abotu how yoiu can benefit from copl.

 To reach out to us, email info@commandplane.io